ssorj/skupper-cli-spec/README.md

 #### Positional arguments

+`token create` takes one positional parameter, the file in which to create the token.

+`link create` takes one positional parameter, the file containing the token.

 `listener create` takes one positional parameter of the form `<host>:<port>`.
 Host and port are used to configure the Kubernetes service.
 If no `--routing-key` option is supplied, a routing key is